| Title: | Command Line Option Parser |

 dest |

-A character string that specifies what field in the list returned
+A character string specifying what field in the list returned by |

 default |